miguel231997/FootieClub/client/README.md

 - Add a third api to include other soccer league standings
-- include a dark mode version of the site
 - make each post into a modal when clicked on an enlarge button
 - add a background that has animations
 - collaborte with UX design student to make the styling even   better